Lochi-dot-JPEG/crux/README.md

 ## Theme : The crux of storytelling

 The crux of storytelling is shown in this game as the ability for storytelling decisions to impact the context of stories.
+The players are given the power to change the story by choosing the names of objects within the game world.

 ## Dialogue Format